tajamulali/portfolio/README.md

 Full-stack web developer
 ------------------------

-I've been learning to code for 4 years during and after college, started with HTML and then JavaScript, and CSS but have found a passion for backend development & WEB3.<br>
+I've been learning to code for 4 years during and after college, started with HTML and then JavaScript, and CSS but have found a passion for backend development & WEB3.
 Built portfolio for myself, A modern and responsive portfolio website designed to showcase personal skills, projects, and experiences effectively.
-Built with a clean and robust layout, it features:<br>
+Built with a clean and robust layout, it features:
-About Me: A detailed introduction and highlights of skills.
+* About Me: A detailed introduction and highlights of skills.
 Skills Section: A concise list of technical expertise.
 Testimonials: Feedback and recommendations presented in an interactive carousel.
 Contact Form: A user-friendly interface to reach out.